Menu

 The Frankish empire in 507.
 (Anonymous)

 Eight decades after Clovis’s death, Pope Gregory sent missions to rejuvenate the orthodox faith throughout Europe.
-With the support of Francia, that firmest of all the existing Catholic enclaves in Europe, they ventured as far west as the islands of Britain and Ireland, where they were largely successful in their conversion efforts, and as far north as the windy wildernesses of Scandinavia, where they were largely rebuffed for now.
+With the support of Francia, that firmest of all the existing orthodox enclaves in Europe, they ventured as far west as the islands of Britain and Ireland, where they were largely successful in their conversion efforts, and as far north as the windy wildernesses of Scandinavia, where they were largely rebuffed for now.

-By popular demand, the leader of one European kingdom after another switched his allegiance to the theology of Rome; eventually this group included even the kingdom of the Lombards which had once menaced that same city.
+By popular demand, the leader of one European kingdom after another switched his allegiance to the theology of Rome.
 Had things gone just slightly differently, Western Christianity as a whole might very well be Arian Christianity today.
-As it was, though, Arianism was fated to slowly die away, doomed by the energy, cleverness, and charisma of Pope Gregory — and by the armies of Islam, which would soon conquer its strongholds to the south of Rome even more swiftly and surely.
+As it was, though, Arianism was fated to slowly die away, doomed by the energy, cleverness, and charisma of Pope Gregory.
+The importance of what he set in motion belies the fact that he was pope for only thirteen and a half years, from September of 590 until his death in March of 604.

 The territory of the Papal States in Italy.
 (Erinaceus)

-Around this time, an enormously important, albeit unquestionably fake, document emerged.
-The “Donation of Constantine” is called by the Medievalist Johannes Fried, who has studied it extensively, “the most infamous forgery in the history of the world.
-Priests sometimes used it as a weapon of aggression, sometimes as a shield of defense.”
-In its most maximalist interpretation, which the Church didn’t hesitate to apply on numerous occasions, it meant that “no criticism of the papacy or accusation against it was possible.”
+Around this time, an enormously important document emerged, allegedly out of the mists of the distant past.
+The Donation of Constantine is called by the Medievalist Johannes Fried, who has studied it extensively, “the most infamous forgery in the history of the world.”
+In the maximalist interpretation which the Church applied to it, it meant that “no criticism of the papacy or accusation against it was possible.”
+For more than half a millennium to come, this document would provide as crucial an argument for the Roman Church’s claim of supremacy over all of the others in Christendom as those two critical sentences in the Gospel of Matthew.

-The Donation of Constantine purports to be a letter written by the titular first Christian emperor of Rome to Pope Sylvester I at some point between 314 and 335.
-In it, Constantine praises the pope and the Church effusively for his spiritual salvation, for curing him of leprosy, and for helping him to win many battles.
+The Donation of Constantine purports to be a letter written by the titular first Christian emperor of Rome to Pope Sylvester I. In it, Constantine praises the pope and the Church effusively for giving him spiritual salvation, for curing him of leprosy, and for helping him to win many battles.
 By way of recompense, he makes a “donation”: “The pope shall have supremacy over Antioch, Alexandria, Constantinople, and Jerusalem, and all the churches of God in the whole world.
 The holy law shall rule where Saint Peter was martyred [i.e., shall rule from Rome].
 Anyone who violates this shall be bound over to eternal damnation.
 And this imperial decree we confirm with our own hand and place over the body of Saint Peter, promising to preserve inviolably all its provisions.”
-For more than half a millennium to come, this document would provide as crucial an argument for the Church’s claim to papal supremacy as those two critical sentences in the Gospel of Matthew.

-Given how convenient the document was for the Church’s agenda, one wants immediately to assume that it must have been forged inside that same institution.
-Johannes Fried, however, strongly suspects after following a trail of linguistic clues that it rather came from Francia; count it as one more result of the mutually beneficial alliance between the Franks and the popes.
+Given how convenient the document was for the Roman Church’s agenda, one wants immediately to assume that it must have been forged inside that same institution.
+Johannes Fried, however, strongly suspects after following a trail of linguistic clues that it rather came from Francia, one more result of the mutually beneficial alliance between the Franks and the popes.
 Other historians disagree.
-But regardless of where it came from, the Church made quick use of it.
-Already in 778, Pope Hadrian could write to Charles I, Pepin’s successor as king of the Franks, that

 Just as in the time of the Blessed Pope Sylvester, God’s holy, catholic, and apostolic church was raised up and exalted by and through the bounty of the most pious Constantine of holy memory, the great emperor, who deigned to bestow power upon it, so also in these most happy times in which you and we live, may the holy church of God — that is, of Saint Peter the Apostle — burgeon and exalt and continue ever more fully exalted, so that all peoples who hear of this may be able to proclaim, “Lord save the king!
 And hear us when we call upon you!”
 For behold, a new Constantine, God’s most Christian emperor, has arisen in these times.

-This man of many parts is sometimes called the Father of Europe, but a better title might be the Father of the Middle Ages as we think of them today — that time of kings, nobles, and peasants.
+This “new Constantine” Charles I, who had ascended to his throne following the death of his father Pepin in 768, would go on to assemble an empire the likes of which wouldn’t be seen again in mainland Europe until the time of Napoleon.
+He is more commonly known today as Charlemagne, French for “Charles the Great.”
+He is sometimes called the Father of Europe as well, but a better title might be the Father of the European Middle Ages as we think of them today, that time of kings, nobles, and peasants.
 For he instituted across his empire the Frankish hierarchy of power that we now call the feudal system, in which authority descended from the monarch himself down though the semi-independent but nevertheless troth-pledged noble landowners to the peasants who worked the fields.

 Charlemagne’s empire in 801.
 The Papal States are included with his territory, as they were little more than vassal states under Pope Leo III.
 (Anonymous)